xavier1of1/GoalPilot/docs/IMPLEMENTATION_STATUS.md

 The frozen local product-experience implementation is commit `e024fc22385f560327a3459d471194da08b0e9a8`.
 Its canonical 192-file implementation manifest is SHA-256 `4f8eb8dfe8262e7d9ae158a22a53397e389038a32875b193ae9b5efe3e9dcb8c`.
-The worktree was clean before the evidence-only updates to this file and `LOCAL_PRODUCT_RELEASE.md`; those updates are now one unpushed local documentation commit ahead of `origin/master`.
+The worktree was clean before the evidence-only updates to this file and `LOCAL_PRODUCT_RELEASE.md`.
+Repository automation unexpectedly pushed the evidence-only documentation commit; these two files now contain a later uncommitted evidence correction, while all implementation files remain unchanged.

 The source provides progressive baseline-first planning, saved drafts, deterministic plan and vehicle calculations, plan health, What-If/recovery versions, history/archive views, owner-scoped